 Bring your containers outside in the spring when the danger of hard frost has passed or when you see other bulbs in the ground outside starting to emerge.

-6 More Small Garden Ideas
+Some Resources for Small Garden Ideas

 For your pinning pleasure…